aimeeu/cheats/git.md

 ## Check out a branch and create a local working copy against that branch

 ```
+# Check out remote feature branch, such as dev
+git checkout dynamic-host-volumes-docs

-# Creates the myFeature branch off dev.
+# Creates the ce805 branch off dynamic-host-volumes-docs.
 Do your work and then
-git checkout -b myFeature dev
+git checkout -b ce805 dynamic-host-volumes-docs

 # update and commit
 git commit -am "Your message"

-# push local to origin, which should be the existing dev branch
+# push local to origin, which should be the existing dynamic-host-volumes-docs branch
-git push -u origin myFeature
+git push -u origin ce805
 # The -u flag ensures that myFeature is created in our remote repository and linked to our local myFeature branch.
 ```
 https://www.geeksforgeeks.org/git-create-a-branch-from-another-branch/